PNC’s decision to enter the student loan refinance world is an interesting one.

 Even though the advertised rates with PNC are still a bit higher than other lenders, PNC comes close enough where it might make sense to check your rate with PNC.

 Another perk for PNC is the .50% interest rate reduction for automated loan payments.
 Nearly all other lenders offer the industry standard .25% reduction, so PNC definitely gets the edge on this perk.

 Finally, PNC does not require that applicants have a degree.
 Many other lenders impose a degree requirement, so if you have a good job but no degree, PNC might be an appealing option.

 PNC Refinance Review – The Disadvantages

 However, meeting this requirement alone is not sufficient to get the cosigner release from the loan.
 The borrower must also submit proof of income and pass an additional credit check.
-The PNC process is similar to many other lenders, but the 4 year repayment requirement is exceedingly long.
+The PNC process is similar to many other lenders, but the 4-year repayment requirement is exceedingly long.

 Nearly all lenders refinance federal loans, so this concern is not unique to PNC, but borrowers should carefully consider their options prior to refinancing their federal loans.
-This is because federal loans come with consumer protections such as income-driven repayment plans and student loan forgiveness programs, like Public Service Loan Forgiveness.
+Federal loans come with consumer protections such as income-driven repayment plans and student loan forgiveness programs, like Public Service Loan Forgiveness.

 When compared to the student loan startups and offerings from regional banks and credit unions, PNC falls short.